turingschool/front-end-curriculum/projects/whats-cookin-part-one.md

 * As a user, I should be able to favorite / unfavorite recipes that I like and can easily find again.
 * As a user, I should be able to filter my favorited recipes by one or more tags.
 * As a user, I should be able to search my favorited recipes by its name or ingredients.
-* As a user, I should be able to add a recipe to a list of recipes to cook.
+* As a user, I should be able to add a recipe to a list of recipes to cook (this functionality will be necessary for Part Two of this project).

 ---